Resources for Controversial Issue

 Step 3: Picking a Controversial Issue Topic and Creating a Working Thesis

-300 Questions and Images to Inspire Argument Writing - Use this handout to help you write a thesis: Thesis Statement Handout
+300 Questions and Images to Inspire Argument Writing - Use these handouts to help you write a thesis: SIRS Issue Researcher Writing a Thesis AND Thesis Statement Example

 Step 4: Finding and Evaluating Credible Sources